scottbedard/oc-prerender-plugin/README.md

 #### Whitelist

-Whitelist paths or patterns.
 If a whitelist is supplied, only url's containing a whitelist path will be prerendered.
 An empty array means that all URIs will pass this filter.
 Note that this is the full request URI, so including starting slash and query parameter string.

 ```php
 'whitelist' => [